 "AALBC.com is the oldest, largest, and most frequently visited web site dedicated to books by, or about, people of African descent.
 Started in 1997, AALBC.com is a widely recognized source of information about Black authors."
-It's mission: To celebrate Black culture through literature and literary nonfiction to readers of all backgrounds and ages; and advocate for independent media.

 For Parents / Educators

 In the words of blog author and educator Debbie Reese, "...
 A primary purpose of American Indians in Children's Literature (AICL) is to help you know who we are.
 Knowing who we are can help you understand why we strenuously object to being misrepresented.
 Though I am certain that no author ever sets out to deliberately misrepresent who we are in his or her writing, it happens over and over again....
 On American Indians in Children's Literature, I publish analyses of children's books, lesson plans, films, and other items related to the topic of American Indians and/or how we this topic is taught in school."

 In a profound work that pivots from the biggest questions about American history and ideals to the most intimate concerns of a father for his son, Ta-Nehisi Coates offers a powerful new framework for understanding our nation's history and current crisis.
 Americans have built an empire on the idea of "race," a falsehood that damages us all but falls most heavily on the bodies of black women and men--bodies exploited through slavery and segregation, and, today, threatened, locked up, and murdered out of all proportion.
 What is it like to inhabit a black body and find a way to live within it?
 And how can we all honestly reckon with this fraught history and free ourselves from its burden?